 A Strategy is typically a high-level set of principles which provides the framework for future, more detailed plans to come forward for implementation.

-The West of England Combined Authority (WECA) have made a commitment in the recently published Joint Local Transport Plan 4 (JLTP4) to develop a joint strategy for movement for the area.
+The West of England Combined Authority has made a commitment in the recently published Joint Local Transport Plan 4 (JLTP4) to develop a joint strategy for movement for the area.

 The Portbury, Avonmouth & Severnside Transport Strategy will align with the principles of the JLTP4, in balancing the requirement for distributing goods, with mitigating the adverse impact of vehicles and promoting sustainable modes of transport as the most attractive way to travel within the region.